 Life is volatile; that much is certain.
 However, there are some curveballs that life throws your way that completely blindside you.
 The COVID-19 pandemic is something the world never saw coming and its subsequent rapid spread across the globe has put governments and global citizens on the edge.

 As part of containment measures, many municipalities have ordered the closure of their learning facilities.
+Even private schools, which are typically smaller — 87% have fewer than 300 students — have closed their doors to reduce the spread of COVID.
 This abrupt closure has meant interference with learning curriculums, with kids being forced to stay at home.
 Parents have now become de facto teachers, required to embrace homeschooling as a means of educating their kids.

 For a lot of parents, homeschooling is a foreign concept.
 It’s like being tossed in the deep end when you can barely swim.
 It’s bound to be harder for single parents, with approximately 1.5 million kids living in single-parent homes following the loss of a parent.
 For divorced parents who act as the non-custodial parent, this might be part of the 88-day period each year you get to spend with your kid.
 With the indefinite closure of schools, how can you adapt to meet your child’s educational needs from the confines of your home?